singlakdeepak/funcConn/README.md

-# FCONN : Functional Connectivity Toolkit
+# FCONN : A Toolkit on analysis of Functional Connectivity in BOLD fMRI

 ## ABOUT
 FCONN is a multi processing fMRI toolkit for functional connectivity analysis.
 It aims for finding the all pair correlation